-As of both March 31, 2020 and December 31, 2019, the Company had goodwill with a carrying value of \$2,676, none of which is tax deductible.
-There were no changes in the amount of goodwill recognized in the three months ended March 31, 2020.
+As of both June 30, 2020 and December 31, 2019, the Company had goodwill with a carrying value of \$2,676, none of which is tax deductible.
+There were no changes in the amount of goodwill recognized in the six months ended June 30, 2020.
 The Company's other intangible asset is comprised of an indefinite-lived trade name, which is not subject to amortization.
-The gross carrying value of the trade name intangible asset was \$5,500 at both March 31, 2020 and December 31, 2019.
+The gross carrying value of the trade name intangible asset was \$5,500 at both June 30, 2020 and December 31, 2019.

 The Company tests both its goodwill and intangible asset for impairment on an annual basis and more often if an event occurs or circumstances change that would more likely than not reduce the fair value of a reporting unit below its carrying value.
-As a result of the recent outbreak of the COVID-19 pandemic, which has spread across the globe to many countries in which the Company does business and is impacting worldwide economic activity, the Company has determined that the potential impact on its business, including, but not limited to, a potential decrease in revenue, supply chain disruptions and/or facility closures, represented a triggering event requiring an interim impairment test of its goodwill and indefinite-lived trade name assets.
-Based on the results of these interim impairment tests, the Company determined its one reporting unit's goodwill and indefinite-lived trade name asset were not impaired as of March 31, 2020.
+As a result of the recent outbreak of the COVID-19 pandemic, which has spread across the globe to many countries in which the Company does business and is impacting worldwide economic activity, the Company has determined that the potential impact on its business, including, but not limited to, a potential decrease in revenue, supply chain disruptions and/or facility closures, represented a triggering event requiring an interim impairment tests of its goodwill and indefinite-lived trade name assets.
+Based on the results of these interim impairment tests, the Company determined its one reporting unit's goodwill and indefinite-lived trade name asset were not impaired as of June 30, 2020.

-While the Company considered the impact the COVID-19 pandemic may have on it future cash flows when preparing its interim goodwill impairment test, the full extent of the impact that the COVID-19 pandemic will have on the Company's business, operations and financial condition is currently unknown.
-The Company will continue to assess its goodwill for impairment as events and circumstances change.
-Any further deterioration in the Company's forecasted revenue, gross material margin, and/or costs and expenses could result in an impairment of a portion or all of its goodwill.
-The amount of such impairment would be recognized as an expense in the period the goodwill is impaired.
+While the Company considered the impact the COVID-19 pandemic may have on its future cash flows when preparing its interim goodwill and intangible asset impairment tests, the full extent of the impact that the COVID-19 pandemic will have on the Company's business, operations and financial condition is currently unknown.
+The Company will continue to assess its goodwill and intangible asset for impairment as events and circumstances change.
+Any further deterioration in the Company's forecasted revenue, gross material margin, and/or costs and expenses, or an increase in the Company's assumed discount rate, could result in an impairment of a portion or all of its goodwill or a portion or all of its intangible asset.
+The amount of such impairment would be recognized as a noncash expense in the period the goodwill and/or intangible asset is impaired.